ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 # Multipart examples

+In a heterogenous group of IM clients, it is often desirable to send more than one media type as alternatives, such that IM clients have a choice of which media type to render.
+For example, imagine an IM group containing a set of clients which support a common video format and a subset which only support animated GIFs.
+The sender could use a `MultiParts` NestablePart with `chooseOne` semantics containing both media types.
+Every client in the group chat could render something resembling the media sent.
+This is analogous to the `multipart/alternative` [@?RFC2046] media type.

+Likewise it is often desirable to send more than one media type intended to be rendered together as in (for example a rich text document with embedded images), which can be represented using a `MultiParts` NestablePart with `processAll` semantics.
+This is analogous to the `multipart/mixed` [@?RFC2046] media type.

+Note that there is a minor semantic difference between multipart/alternative and `MultiParts` with `chooseOne` semantics.
+In multipart/alternative, the parts are presented in preference order by the sender.
+With `MultiParts` the receiver chooses its "best" format to render according to its own preferences.

 ## Proprietary and Common formats sent as alternatives

 Example of body needed to send this profile and a proprietary